-One of the stated purposes of the HCCA is "the enhancement of the autonomy of persons" to whom treatment, admission to a care facility or personal assistance services are proposed by "allowing those who have been found incapable to apply to a tribunal for a review of the finding" and "to promote communication and understanding between health practitioners and their patients or clients" (HCCA, s.1).
-This section is used to interpret the rest of the Act.
+Also section 1 of the HCCA describes the one of the purposes of the HCCA as " the enhancement of the autonomy of persons" to whom treatment (admission, personal assistance services) are proposed by "allowing those who have been found incapable to apply to a tribunal for a review of the finding " and "to promote communication and understanding between health practitioners and their patients or clients".
+This section is used to interpret the rest of the act.
 If a health practitioner does not advise a person of the finding of incapacity and does not make them aware of the rights of review, how can these purposes be fulfilled?
 How is communication between health practitioners and patients improved if health practitioners fail to provide such fundamental information to patients?

 A health practitioner may be negligent and subject to professional misconduct for failing to advise the person that he or she has been found incapable in respect to treatment if that person then suffers harm from that failure to inform.
 The harm in this case is the loss of decision-making authority and the fact of being subjected to treatments that he or she may have refused.
-A health practitioner may also commit a battery if he or she treats a patient without consent if the patient was competent and would have refused the treatment.
+It may also be a battery to treat a patient without consent if the health practitioner treats and it is subsequently determined by the CCB or the court that the patient was competent and would have refused the treatment.